tvo1026/eatsafefood/docs/user.md

-# User Manual - Ear Safe Foods
+# User Manual - Eat Safe Foods

 Eat Safe Foods is an application which empowers users to quickly generate a report on the health related history of any food serving establishment in Prince George’s County.
 Using a simple search and click interface will cause a report to be generated on any selected establishment.
 This report provides users with an overview of previous inspections and notifies the user of the results of the most recent inspection.